GraphQL APIs

 • No strong consistency is provided due to the eventually consistent nature of DynamoDB.

-• Sorting is supported by one column only.
+• Sorting is supported by one column only, the client’s name.

 • Searching by client ID and/or Name utilising CONTAINS method is implemented using filters.